Kenya | Projects

 EDUCATION ALL MONTH, EVERY MONTH

 African girls miss school every month – just because they are girls.
-The problem is a lack of affordable sanitary towels.
+The problem is a lack of affordable sanitary towels leading to period poverty.
 Poor families cannot afford sanitary towels or even underwear and feeding their children takes priority.
 Many girls are forced to use unsanitary rags, animal skins and even chicken feathers as protection while they menstruate.
 We have even heard of young women digging holes in the ground to sit over in isolation all day.

 This makes the prospect of going to school while menstruating impossible.
 Missing a week’s schooling each month has a massive detrimental impact on a child’s progress and girls fall so far behind that they drop out of school completely, often before they have completed Primary School.